 The application process for all grants has four required elements:

-The abstract should include detail on the specific deliverables associated with the project scope, methods to be used in developing and validating project deliverables and other goals for the scope of work to be funded.
+Abstract of proposed activities (typically 1-2 pages).
+The abstract should include detail on the specific deliverables associated with the project scope, the methods to be used in developing and validating project deliverables, and other goals for the scope of work to be funded.
 Each grant is intended to fund a single project with a clear indication of expenses for which the YSEA Grant funds will be used.
 The abstract should also provide an overview of project participants including students, advisors and any outside resources.

+Itemized budget.
 The budget contains an itemized bill of materials for required equipment, supplies and other expenses needed to complete the project or experiment prior to the start of the next academic year.
 Details on the source(s) of any additional funding needed to complete the project or experiment will allow the Grants Committee to confirm viability of project scope and deliverables.
-Note that YSEA grant funding is not provided for teaching, travel or general purpose equipment like computers or software.
+Note that YSEA grant funding is not provided for teaching, travel, living expenses or general purpose equipment like computers or software.

-Grant recipients are asked to submit a report at the conclusion of the project.
+Grant recipients are expected to submit a report to the YSEA Undergraduate Grants Committee at the conclusion of the project.
 We generally ask that these submittals be suitable for publication in the Yale Scientific Magazine or the YSEA web site.
 Note that eligibility for future grant funding is contingent on receipt of a summary at the conclusion of the project for each grant received.

 2017-2018 Grant Recipients